James Long Company

 your required timing but don't guarantee conformity

-with your required timing
+with your required timing.

 - Presents user defined auditory stimuli